calroc/Thun/docs/Generator_Programs.rst

     define('PE2.1 == dup 2 % [+] [pop] branch')

-And a predicate function that detects when the terms in the series "exceed four million".
+And a predicate function that detects when the terms in the series “exceed four million”.

 .. code:: ipython2

     define('>4M == 4000000 >')

-Now it's straightforward to define ``PE2`` as a recursive function that generates terms in the Fibonacci sequence until they exceed four million and sums the even ones.
+Now it’s straightforward to define ``PE2`` as a recursive function that generates terms in the Fibonacci sequence until they exceed four million and sums the even ones.